 Subscribe for full access to SMT (SportsMEDIA Technology)'s profile

-SMT (SportsMEDIA Technology) offers 10 products in the media tech industry.
-SMT (SportsMEDIA Technology)'s product portfolio comprises of broadcast professional services, sports tech, media managed services, video processing and playout and live production.
+SMT (SportsMEDIA Technology) offers 13 products in the media tech industry.
+SMT (SportsMEDIA Technology)'s product portfolio comprises of media managed services, sports tech, broadcast professional services and video processing and playout.

 Subscribe for full access to SMT (SportsMEDIA Technology)'s products in full detail

 SMT (SportsMEDIA Technology)'s revenues were less than $250M in 2024.
-Caretta Research has split SMT (SportsMEDIA Technology)'s revenue into 8 different product categories, the largest of which is sports data tools.
+Caretta Research has split SMT (SportsMEDIA Technology)'s revenue into 8 different product categories, the largest of which is performance and coaching tech.
 For full access to SMT (SportsMEDIA Technology)'s revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to SMT (SportsMEDIA Technology)'s revenue in full detail

 SMT (SportsMEDIA Technology)'s customers primarily consist of spectator Sports companies.
-Examples of SMT (SportsMEDIA Technology)'s customers include FIFA, National Basketball Association and National Football League (NFL).
+Examples of SMT (SportsMEDIA Technology)'s customers include FIFA, National Football League (NFL) and National Basketball Association.

 Example Customers